A Gentle Introduction to optparse-applicative

 Our app is now capable of parsing all of its options and arguments and can display comprehensive help about its usage.

-However, the options parser accepts invalid values for some components of AppOptions
+However, the options parser accepts invalid values for some components of AppOptions:

 - The value of

-must be greater than zero since each horizontal group must have at least one problem. - The separation between vertically-arranged problems can not be negative and, although technically it could be zero, we will ask for a positive value for
+probsInGroupmust be greater than zero since each horizontal group must have at least one problem. - The separation between vertically-arranged problems can not be negative and, although technically it could be zero, we will ask for a positive value for

-. - The numbers in the problems must have, of course, at least one digit, and they can not have too many digits to be representable as an
+separation. - The numbers in the problems must have, of course, at least one digit, and they can not have too many digits to be representable as an

-to be at most 15.
+Int.
+We will allowmaxDigitsto be at most 15.

-reader to read the values for these three options, which accept any integer value.
+We have been using the auto reader to read the values for these three options, which accept any integer value.

 We’ll now define two custom readers to constrain the integer values accepted: